f-amine/Brace-AI/README.md

-# 🤖 Brace-AI
+# 🤖 Eliz
 Your AI Automation Platform for Everyday Tasks with SDK and Web Support.
 Built on Solana.
 *This repository is in active development.
 While functional, some modules are still being integrated into the mono repo.*

-## What is Brace-AI?
+## What is Eliz?
-Brace-AI is an intelligent automation platform designed to simplify everyday tasks by integrating AI workflows seamlessly into your daily routine.
-From automating repetitive tasks to enabling advanced data processing, Brace-AI empowers users with SDK and web support, all built on the Solana blockchain for enhanced efficiency and scalability.
+Eliz is an intelligent automation platform designed to simplify everyday tasks by integrating AI workflows seamlessly into your daily routine.
+From automating repetitive tasks to enabling advanced data processing, Eliz empowers users with SDK and web support, all built on the Solana blockchain for enhanced efficiency and scalability.
 *Join our stargazers to stay updated! ⭐*.

----
-### API Key
-Get started at  [Brace-AI](https://brace-ai.xyz/) for your API key.

 ---
 ## Features